 (k) Transfer.
 Section 7 is hereby amended by adding the following Subsection (c):

-“(c) Party A may transfer its rights and obligations under this Agreement, in whole but not in part, to any Affiliate so long as at the time of transfer such Affiliate (i) has a tangible net worth not less than that of Party A, (ii) can and does make in writing each of the representations in Section 3, (iii) irrevocably agrees in writing to assume all obligations of Party A under or relating to this Agreement without condition or qualification, (iv) the obligations of such Affiliate are guaranteed by Enron Corp. pursuant to a guaranty substantially identical, mutatis mutandi, to the one provided on behalf of Party A, and (v) represents in writing that it has reviewed this Agreement and each Credit Support Document and Transaction relating to this Agreement and that such transfer will not give rise to a Termination Event or an Event of Default.”
+“(c) Party A may transfer its rights and obligations under this Agreement, in whole but not in part, to any Affiliate so long as at the time of transfer (i) such Affiliate can make in writing each of the representations in Section 3, (ii) such Affiliate irrevocably agrees in writing to assume all obligations of Party A under or relating to this Agreement without condition or qualification, (iii) the obligations of such Affiliate are guaranteed by Enron Corp. pursuant to a guaranty substantially identical, mutatis mutandi, to the one provided on behalf of Party A, and (iv) such transfer will not give rise to a Termination Event or an Event of Default.”

 (l) Applicable Rate.
 The definition of “Applicable Rate” set forth in Section 14 is hereby amended by adding to the end of Subsection (b) of the definition after the word “Rate” the following provision: “; provided, however, that if the payee is a Defaulting Party for purposes of Section 6(e), then the rate shall be the Non-default Rate.”